Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Proposed TSOC methods

 \subsubsection{O-MiniROCKET}

 MiniROCKET \cite{minirocket} is a later version of ROCKET which is up to $75$ times faster than the original version, achieving similar performances.
-The main novelties with respect to ROCKET are: \begin{itemize} \item The kernel length $n$ is set to a fixed value of $9$. \item Kernel weights $\mathbf{w}$ are restricted to two possible values, $-1$ and $2$. \item A fixed dilation $d$ is computed according to the input length.
+The main novelties with respect to ROCKET are the following, which make MiniROCKET become mostly (sometimes fully) deterministic: \begin{itemize} \item The kernel length $n$ is set to a fixed value of $9$. \item Kernel weights $\mathbf{w}$ are restricted to two possible values, $-1$ and $2$. \item A fixed dilation $d$ is computed according to the input length.
 The $d$ value can be in $\{2^0, \ldots, 2^{a}\}$, where $a = \text{log}_2(T-1)/(n-1)$. \item Padding $p$ is applied or not alternatively for each kernel/dilation combination.
 This way, half of the kernels are computed with padding and the other half not.
 Whenever applied, its value is computed in the same way as in the O-ROCKET method. \item Only the PPV aggregated feature is computed for each kernel. \end{itemize}

-With these changes, MiniROCKET becomes mostly (sometimes fully) deterministic, achieving both better accuracy and lower training time than comparable methodologies, such as its predecessor, ROCKET, InceptionTime \cite{inception}, dictionary-based methods like Temporal Dictionary Ensemble (TDE) \cite{tde} or tree-based techniques as the Canonical Interval Forest (CIF) \cite{cif}.